ppy/osu-wiki/wiki/Beatmap/Beatmap_collaborations/en.md

 Mappers complete their parts by laying out the [hit objects](/wiki/Gameplay/Hit_object), applying [hitsounds](/wiki/Beatmapping/Hitsound), using [inherited timing points](/wiki/Client/Beatmap_editor/Timing#inherited-timing-point) where necessary, and then pass their work back to the host, who then combines the changes into a single difficulty by carefully editing its [`.osu` file](/wiki/Client/File_formats/osu_(file_format)).

-Although mappers usually rely on the parts already completed to make gameplay transitions as smooth as possible, there exist so-called *blind collabs* such as [Mitose Noriko - Unreal Player](https://osu.ppy.sh/beatmapsets/828563#osu/1735958) hosted by ::{ flag=DE }:: [Mao](https://osu.ppy.sh/users/2204515), where the mappers cannot see each other's parts until the beatmap is finished.
+Although mappers usually rely on the parts already completed to make gameplay transitions as smooth as possible, there exist so-called *blind collabs* such as [Mitose Noriko - Unreal Player](https://osu.ppy.sh/beatmapsets/828563#osu/1735958) hosted by ::{ flag=DE }:: ::Mao::{ user-id=2204515 }, where the mappers cannot see each other's parts until the beatmap is finished.
 In such cases, hit objects are typically placed at the ends of each section beforehand to indicate where to continue from.

 ## Notes and references

-[^name-example]: For example, [masazi - mayday B](https://osu.ppy.sh/beatmapsets/74277#osu/233068), a beatmap by [Vass\_Bass](https://osu.ppy.sh/users/188248), has a collaboration difficulty with [Reiji-RJ](https://osu.ppy.sh/users/305389) named "Vass-RJ".
+[^name-example]: For example, [masazi - mayday B](https://osu.ppy.sh/beatmapsets/74277#osu/233068), a beatmap by ::Vass\_Bass::{ user-id=188248 }, has a collaboration difficulty with ::Reiji-RJ::{ user-id=305389 } named "Vass-RJ".